Codewithmeowmeow/master-web-development/.github/ISSUE_TEMPLATE/add-new-project--📚.md

 ---
-name: "Add New Project  \U0001F4DA"
+name: "Voice Assistant  \U0001F4DA"
-about: Requesting for the new project to contribute in this repository.
+about: Kindly add this new project.
-title: "\U0001F4C3: "
+title: "Voice Assistant "
-labels: ''
+labels: 'GSSOC-exd','Hactoberfest'
-assignees: ''
+assignees: 'Codewithmeowmeow'

 ---

-🔴 Title :
+🔴 Title :VOICE ASSISTANT
-🔴 Tech stack :
+🔴 Tech stack :HTML,CSS,JAVASCRIPT
-🔴 Objective :
+🔴 Objective :to create a new project voive assistant
-🔴 Summary :
+🔴 Summary :N/A
-📸 Screenshots
+📸 Screenshots:N/A
 <!-- Write N/A if not available -->

 ***********************************************************************